-- SUDS to be designed into the development from the outset.
+- SUDS to be designed into the development from the outset in accordance with CIRIA's The SUDS Manual C753 and The Controlled Activities Regulations General Binding Rules 10 & 11.
 This should address existing surface water issues. - Any SUDS pond must be a feature of the development and overlooked by buildings. - A Flood Risk Assessment and detailed SUDS design will be required and sufficient land made available for SUDS devices.